 What is a good contract data field?

-Keep in mind the following to make sure you utilize the full potential of this powerful data feature across all your company's documents:
+Keep in mind the following to make sure you utilize the full potential of this powerful data feature across all your company's contracts:

 - Be consistent in naming patterns - you will be able to use all data fields ongoing and save a lot of time by naming them correctly from the start:

-- Remember to check the data fields sidebar for previously used and default data fields - select one of them if already existing and relevant to your document
+- Remember to check the data fields sidebar for previously used and default data fields - select one of them if already existing and relevant to your contract.

-- Avoid creating new data fields unless you could not find suitable ones in your sidebar list of already available data fields
+- Avoid creating new data fields unless you cannot find suitable ones in your sidebar list of already available data fields.

 Need more details about good data fields?